tdeekens/flopflip/readme.md

   feature toggles onto the `props` of a component
 * `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag
+* `SwitchFeature` a component that renders its first <ToggleFeature> child based on the status of a passed feature flag

 #### `ToggleFeature`